Dzenly/tia/readme.md

 ### Notes about ExtJs

+* To save your time for autotests creation and to make tests faster, it is strongly recommended to develop some design of id naming in your project, and use id everywhere.

 * For dynamically generated id you need to get id of HTML elements using TIA API or s.browser.executeScript, and then send user actions to this id.

-* Also you can use s.browser.executeScript to access ExtJs objects using your way and return JS DOM for further interactions by TIA API and selenium-webdriver API.
+* Also you can use s.browser.executeScript to access ExtJs objects your way and return JS DOM for further interactions by TIA API and selenium-webdriver API.

 ## Terms